zzcoppt/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt text][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

+The code for thresholding is in the line 51-113 of file "utils.py"

 First I use the x abs_sobel_thresh to generate generate a binary image:
 ```
 def abs_sobel_thresh(img, orient='x', thresh_min=0, thresh_max=255):